-The Compensation Committee uses competitive compensation data from an annual total compensation study of peer companies performed by Radford to inform the Compensation Committee's decisions about overall compensation opportunities and specific compensation elements.
+The Compensation Committee uses competitive compensation data from an annual total compensation study of peer companies performed by Compensia to inform the Compensation Committee's decisions about overall compensation opportunities and specific compensation elements.
 Additionally, the Compensation Committee uses multiple reference points when establishing targeted compensation levels.
 The Compensation Committee does not benchmark specific compensation elements or total compensation to any specific percentile relative to the peer companies or the broader United States market.
 Instead, the Compensation Committee applies judgment and discretion in establishing targeted pay levels, taking into account not only competitive market data, but also factors such as Company, business and individual performance, scope of responsibility, critical needs and skill sets, leadership potential and succession planning.

-The members of the Compensation Committee are Scott D. Myers, Göran Ando, M.D., Carrie S. Cox and Aymeric Sallin.
-Scott D. Myers serves as Chairperson of the committee.
-Our Board has determined that each of Mr. Myers, Dr. Ando, Ms. Cox and Mr. Sallin is independent under the applicable SEC and Nasdaq rules, including the heightened standard for independence specific to members of a compensation committee, and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+The members of the Compensation Committee are Carrie S. Cox, Scott D. Myers, and Aymeric Sallin.
+Scott D. Myers serves as Chairman of the Compensation Committee.
+Our Board has determined that each of Ms. Cox, Mr. Myers, Mr. Sallin and our former director and Compensation Committee member Göran Ando, M.D., is independent under the applicable SEC and Nasdaq rules, including the heightened standard for independence specific to members of a compensation committee, and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.

-In 2021, the Compensation Committee met seven times.
+In 2022, the Compensation Committee met eight times.